 -

-Shira – the oldest volcanic cone
+Shira (4,005 m) – the oldest cone forming a plateau on the western side

 Main Kilimanjaro Climbing Routes